-Under the direction and supervision of the School Director or designee, the Financial Aid Coordinator will manage and lead all aspects of financial aid, to assure that all student financial aid packages for scholarship programs are delivered in compliance with federal, state, and institutional regulations and policies.
+Under the direction and supervision of the Campus Director or designee, the Financial Aid Coordinator will manage and lead all aspects of financial aid, to assure that all student financial aid packages for scholarship programs are delivered in compliance with federal, state, and institutional regulations and policies.
 This person is also responsible for developing financial aid content for students in compliance with applicable regulations, and ensuring that financial aid packaging is strategic and supports CIMS’ overall student enrollment and recruitment goals.
 And, this individual directly delivers key components of the scholarship programs including implementation of computerized systems to facilitate all aspects of the financial aid operation; understanding of financial literacy for students; and cooperation with other administrative personnel in coordinating support services to students.

 Key Duties and Responsibilities: